wu-thomas/saeforhealth-WHO/README.md

 including step-by-step guide for installation, are available in the subsequent sections.

-## Web-based app
+## Web-based RShiny app

-The RShiny application is readily accessible via
+The RShiny app is readily accessible via
 <https://rsc.stat.washington.edu/saeforhealth>.
 The only requirement is
 a stable internet connection.
 This web-based deployment supports full functionality and serves as the primary distribution channel.